top of page

 • 3 min read

+In real-world operations, there are no second chances.
 When teams move into the mission space, the environment immediately starts testing everything.
-It tests communications.
-It tests mobility.
-It tests power, awareness, endurance, and the discipline of the team behind the system.
+It tests communications, mobility, power, awareness, endurance, and the discipline of the team behind the system.
 In those moments, the gap between commercial-grade assumptions and mission-grade performance becomes impossible to ignore.

 That is where SOF-Level Resilience matters.